ml-explore/mlx-swift-examples/Applications/VLMEval/README.md

 An example that:

 - downloads a vision language model (SmolVLM2)
-- processes an image with a prompt
+- processes an image or a video with a prompt

 You will need to set the Team on the VLMEval target in order to build and run on macOS.